 In 2011, he was awarded a star on the Hollywood Walk of Fame for his 'informative, entertaining" television reporting.
 Geist has won many awards for his work as a humorist, commentator and reporter in television, newspapers and magazines , but is most proud of taking third in the Illinois State Fair Bake Off (Yeast and Quick Breads Division).

-He was born in Champaign, Ill.
-Geist was graduated from the University of Illinois at Urbana-Champaign in 1968 with a degree in communications and from the University of Missouri in 1971 with a Master's degree in communications.
+Geist was born in Champaign, Il.
+He was graduated from the University of Illinois at Urbana-Champaign in 1968 with a degree in communications and from the University of Missouri in 1971 with a Master's degree in communications.

 Geist lives in New York City with his wife, Jody.
 They have two children and four grandchildren.